cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 And several people (like Pawel, Vasilios, and Vesna) who helped to continue the translations for new versions of CT1.

-Potential further translations of CT1:
+Potential further translations of CT1: no more plans.
-- Turkish (xxx): Interests, but not started yet.
-- Russian (xxx): Requests, but not started yet.
-                 (For CT2, a translation to Russian is already started.)
+Our ressourcen go into newer versions of CT -- for CT2 e.g. there are plans for Russian and Turkish versions.